Using a story, let’s learn how forex brokers work…

 Your forex broker is a faceless corporate entity that requires you to send it money so you can open trades with it.

-Are you sure they are who say they are?
+Are you sure they are who they say they are?
 Is it a legitimate company that really provides forex trading services?
 Or is it a fake fore broker?
 How do you know the company won’t just take your money and disappear?

 Who are you really trading with?
 Is it a reputable broker?